jonBarcus/blog/_posts/2018-02-27-rebuilding-my-dev-envr-part1.md

 ---

 # Rebuilding my development environment - Part 1
-###Again?
+### Again?
 Seriosuly?
 So, apparently my old SSD decided to go kaput.
 Fortunately, I had the foresight to e-mail this to me _just in case_ it did.
 Phew.
 Hold on to your butts.
 One thing that I've been weighing while my computer has been out of comission, is whether or not I should start with the Bash profile.
 I don't think I will and we'll just go with the generic stuff that everyone can make use of.
 I'll share some of my Bash profile settings in another part.

-###Original Start
+### Original Start
 As fate would have it, my partition got messed up and I had to reformat my disk and reinstall the OS about two months after it wiped my SSD, re-installed the OS, and set up my dev environment.

 I had lamented my not writing about the process a couple months ago, so, now I get a second chance!
 Though I had a pretty cool "How to get Disqus working with your GitHub-hosted Jekyll blog" post in the works that's lost to eternity.
 C'est dommage.

 Part 1 is going to cover up to the point where I can push this up to my blog.

-###Optional Section - Applications I love and always install
+### Optional Section - Applications I love and always install

-- (https://www.spectacleapp.com/) - a wonderful application that allows you to quickly reposition windows around your display(s).
+- [Spectacle](https://www.spectacleapp.com/) - a wonderful application that allows you to quickly reposition windows around your display(s).
 I can't live without this
-- (https://kapeli.com/dash) - a great application that will store documentation offline for you (handy when your internet connection is crappy or non-existent)
+- [Dash](https://kapeli.com/dash) - a great application that will store documentation offline for you (handy when your internet connection is crappy or non-existent)
-- (https://www.alfredapp.com/) - as-is, this app is only useful if you make it useful.
+- [Alfred](https://www.alfredapp.com/) - as-is, this app is only useful if you make it useful.
 It can become quite the powerful tool if you get the Powerpack and set up some Workflows
-- (https://www.sublimetext.com/3) - this is my preferred text editor.
+- [Sublime Text](https://www.sublimetext.com/3) - this is my preferred text editor.
 I just like it.
 Everyone has their preferences and I'm not dogmatic about this.
 Use what works best for you!

-###The Fun Stuff Begins - Homebrew
+### The Fun Stuff Begins - Homebrew

 Alright.
 I love [Homebrew](https://brew.sh/).
 This is a wonderful package manager and it's how I manage my installs in Terminal.
 It's also the first thing I install.